byexamples/byexample/docs/advanced/unicode.md

 ```

 If an example fails, ``byexample`` will show you the differences.
-These also work if the output is unicode.
+This also works if the output is unicode.

 Consider the following examples in ``test/ds/bad-unicode``: